-So, I went and got a few roasts out of the freezer to throw in the crockpot.
-I figured if I am going to be roasting some beef, I might as well roast a few.
+So, I went and got a few roasts out of the freezer to throw in the crock pot.
+I figured if I am going to be roasting some beef for some crock pot beef and noodles, I might as well roast a few.

-The bad thing about frozen meat, you can cram it as well into a 6 quart crockpot.
+The bad thing about frozen meat, you can cram it as well as you can into a 6 quart crockpot.
 Here you will see an arm roast and a rump roast.

-If you are going to be roasting, you need a liquid.
-I like roasting in alcohol.
+If you are going to be slow cooking, you need a liquid.
+I like slow cooking in alcohol.
 For this savory dish I grabbed a beer.
 A light beer is not my first choice, but since it was Sunday (you can’t buy beer on Sunday in Indiana) and light beer is what I had, a Bud Light was what I used.
 Pour the whole bottle over the meat.

 Make sure you get some of the goodness down in the beer.
 For these rock solid, frozen roasts, I put the crock on low all night and go to bed.